number8/Java-Scopes/README.md

 The later also returns a `WrapperScope` when its `release()` method is called, which will conveniently close all the collected resources when its `close()` method is called.
 That's precisely what `ReadersWrapper` needs for implementing its own `close()` method.
 As an added bonus, the `close()` is guaranteed to be idempotent without any additional effort from the author of `ReadersWrapper`.

 How would `ReadersWrapper` had looked like without the help of the scope classes?
-That is left as an excercise to the reader ;-)
+That is left as an excercise to the reader ;-) ...
+[Or check the test cases for the gory details](src/test/java/com/prosoftnearshore/scope/ScopeTests.java).